Things to Do in Cambria

 Cambria has a wide range of hiking and biking trails for outdoor enthusiasts of all abilities.
 Enjoy a leisurely stroll along area beaches, or challenge yourself with an intense all-day hike.
 You’ll have plenty of choices when you visit Cambria.
 Leffingwell Landing Park has a bluff trail towards San Simeon Creek where you can enjoy views of sea birds, sea otters, and migrating California gray whales.
 San Simeon Beach State Park has spectacular scenery that includes rocky shoreline and pine forests, as well as a variety of hiking trails, wetlands, campgrounds, monarch butterflies, and views of migratory birds like mallards, egrets and herons.
 The beach is in a cove so it is sheltered from the winds and is a favorite local beach.
 Hikers looking for a more challenging trail will enjoy the Berry Trail, very popular with mountain bikers, but experienced hikers will enjoy this trail as well.
 Access this steep, unimproved trail at the end of Pine Court.
 Santa Rosa Creek has a wide trail running along and above the west side of Santa Rosa Creek, that includes two moderately difficult and steep sections and is popular for both hiking and biking.

 Cambria shopping has the same artistic flair as the town itself.
 There are no malls, no chain stores, and no shortage of interesting stores to captivate your imagination.
 You will want to spend some time in the historic East Village.
 There are unique and exquisite gifts for friends…or yourself!
 Take a stroll up Burton Drive and see rocks and gems in their natural state at the Yachats Rock Shop.
 Cambria weather is optimal for gardening and you will find the Garden Shed to be a delightful co-op of small businesses in one location!
 Grow Nursery has a great succulent collection for these drought times and Ocean Heir has both vintage and new merchandise that is sure to inspire.
-Don’t forget to take a walk down Center Street and discover the Gallery of Wearable Art, with fun items for a more youthful crowd and the Porte House, which carries an amazing inventory of original designs, made locally.
+Don’t forget to take a walk down Center Street and discover the Gallery of Wearable Art, with an amazing inventory of original designs, made locally and fabulous clothing and gifts.
 Don’t worry, we have something for the sports lover at Safe at Home and the Soldier Gallery has been a long time favorite of visitors.
 Art and Music go hand-in-hand at the Cambria Music Box Shoppe and you will feel the history the museum of watches at Once Upon a Tyme.

 Cambria Art Galleries